Shashikanth7341/GroupChatApp/README.md

 # Run
-# python test.py
+# python app/routes.py to start group chat server
-to test all the apis
+# python test.py to test all the apis